 In-house Remote Hands: Ask the data center if they have 24/7 engineers on site in case something urgent needs to be done.
 Also inquire if these remote hands are 3rd party or not, as this could end up being more costly to your enterprise.
 HostDime’s remote hands are in-house and available around the clock, including all holidays, and even during natural disasters.
 This eliminates a need for you to send your own I.T. staff to the data center to perform tasks that we can easily handle.

 Security of the Servers: Virtual security is just as important as physical security.
 HostDime pays special attention to each server’s security, pre and post production, to provide peace of mind.
 All of our dedicated servers undergo a 10 point security inspection before they are deployed.
 HostDime also offers three types of DDoS server protection: cloud-based traffic scrubbing, Arbor Network’s local inline mitigation, and Hybrid Cloud Protection.
-Read on for a more in-depth look at the differences for each service.
-HostDime’s secure network is among the most DDoS protected in the hosting industry.

 Customer Service: At other companies, the focus is on quantity and speed.
-In contrast, the support goal at HostDime is to respond quickly, but not at the expense of results.
+Conversely, the support goal at HostDime is to respond ASAP, but not at the expense of results.
 HostDime’s experienced techs try to make the world a smarter place one person at a time; solving your problem is above all.
 Your success is our success, and this is how we try to help.
 Best of all, you are speaking to our own staff supporting our own systems and services.
 We provide a local footprint in eight countries with employees who understand the culture and language.
 Read more on our unique, non-outsourced approach to customer service.

 HostDime designed purpose-built and privately-owned data centers in Florida, USA as well as Mexico, Colombia and Brazil, and operates data centers in partner facilities in Hong Kong, India, and the United Kingdom.